Discover the best things to do in Chicago.

 Top Picks for You

-Millennium Park is worthy of a visit year-round, whether it’s for free weekly concerts and films every summer at the Frank Gehry-designed Pritzker Pavilion, or ice skating in the winter.
-Snap an obligatory selfie in front of Anish Kapoor’s “Cloud Gate” stainless steel mirrored art sculpture, nicknamed “the Bean” before wandering through the blooms in Lurie Garden.
-This is a great spot for a picnic, and kids will love splashing around in Crown Fountain, a reflecting pool bookended by two interactive video sculptures.
-Two new public art structures have debuted that will be on display until April 2022.
+Millennium Park is worthy of a visit year-round, whether it’s for free weekly concerts and films every summer at the Frank Gehry-designed Pritzker Pavilion or ice skating in the winter.
+Snap an obligatory selfie in front of Anish Kapoor’s “Cloud Gate” stainless steel mirrored art sculpture ( nicknamed “the Bean”) before wandering through the blooms in Lurie Garden.
+This is an excellent spot for a picnic.
+Kids will love splashing around in Crown Fountain, a reflecting pool bookended by two interactive video sculptures showcasing the faces of real Chicagoans.

 Savor Michelin-Rated Cuisine

-Chicago is undoubtedly one of the best culinary destinations in the country, and one of just a handful of cities in the United States with a dedicated Michelin guide, honoring the best fine dining the city has to offer.
-The 2021 Michelin guide awarded 24 diverse restaurants with stars including Yūgen, Parachute, North Pond, and Spiaggia.
-New entries this year include Moody Tongue, where a 12-course menu is paired with creative culinary beers, as well as seafood-centric Porto, which celebrates the culinary heritage of coastal Portugal and Spain.
+Chicago is undoubtedly one of the best culinary destinations in the country and one of just a handful of cities in the United States with a dedicated Michelin guide that honors the best fine dining the city has to offer.
+The 2021 Michelin guide awarded 24 diverse restaurants with stars, including North Pond, and Spiaggia.
+New entries this year include Moody Tongue, where a 12-course menu is paired with creative culinary beers, as well as a seafood-centric Porto, which celebrates the culinary heritage of coastal Portugal and Spain.
 New Bib Gourmand entries highlight affordable and equally delicious dining options and include Kasama for Filipino cuisine in Bucktown, Tzuco for contemporary French-Mexican fare in River North, and Vajra for Nepalese food in West Town.

 Expand Your Mind on Museum Campus

 A trio of Chicago’s most notable natural science museums sit side by side on this 57-acre park on Lake Michigan.
-At the Field Museum, Sue, the gigantic T. rex, and Máximo, the largest dinosaur that ever lived, are the main attractions, but there are also rich collections of artifacts from Ancient Egypt and China.
-This autumn, the Biomechanics traveling exhibition returns, showing how the bodies of animals work like machines.
+At the Field Museum, the bones of Sue (the gigantic T. Rex) and Máximo (the largest dinosaur that ever lived) are the main attractions, but there are also rich collections of artifacts from Ancient Egypt and China.
 The Shedd Aquarium’s fantastically colored fish, dolphins, and whales are fun to visit year-round.
-Spring is nest-building and breeding season for one of Shedd’s most popular aquatic species–penguins!
-Finally, there’s the Adler Planetarium (still temporarily closed) that takes you beyond planet earth on a journey through the stars with high-tech exhibits and immersive theater experiences.
+Spring is the nest-building and breeding season for one of the Shedd Aquariums’ most popular aquatic species: penguins!
+Finally, there’s the Adler Planetarium that takes you beyond planet earth on a journey through the stars with high-tech exhibits and immersive theater experiences.